rrhodes/rrhodes/README.md

 ### Hi there 👋

-- 🔭 I’m architecting and implementing AWS microservices using Python, Serverless and TypeScript.
+- 🔭 I’m architecting and implementing AWS microservices using Python, Serverless, and TypeScript.

 - 🌱 I’m learning how to lead projects and deliver greater value to customers using software.